Indian Health Pathway

 Successful completion of clerkships (4 weeks each) in the following areas:

-• PEDS 609 Indian Health Clerkship (work with pathway coordinator if there are alternate rotations that may be taken in lieu of PEDS 609)
+• PEDS 609 Indian Health Clerkship: a four-week clinical elective working in an AI/AN community and/or health system (there may be alternate rotations that can be taken in lieu of PEDS 609)

-• PEDS 610 working with Traditional Indian Medicine preceptor(s)
+• PEDS 610 Traditional Indian Medicine: a four-week clinical elective working with Traditional Indian Medicine preceptor(s)

 • In order to register, permission of the Indian Health Pathway Director, Multicultural Education Manager, and rotation preceptor is required.
 Please contact clerkship coordinator Holly Kennison for permission.

 PLEASE NOTE: For students who have completed requirements I through III, there will be an interview with the IHP director during their third year to review progress in the pathway and to consider the student’s eligibility to complete the IHP.
-Students who have not completed requirements I through III will not be eligible to complete the fourth year FAMED 681 and FAMED 680 rotations.
+Students who have not completed requirements I through III will not be eligible to complete the Explore and Focus phase clinical electives (PEDS 609 and 610).

 IV.
 Community Engagement/ Service Learning

-Participation and engagement with the Native community through the Office of Healthcare Equity, Medicine Wheel Society, AAIP, IWRI, or other venues.
+Participation and engagement with the AI/AN community through the Office of Healthcare Equity, Medicine Wheel Society, AAIP, IWRI, or other venues.

-Upon completion of the requirements, the student will be awarded an IHP pathway certificate and be recognized of this honor and the IHP Blanket Ceremony
+Upon completion of the requirements, the student will be awarded an IHP pathway certificate and be recognized for this honor at the IHP Blanket Ceremony

 For more information contact: